 Slow cookers are renowned for transforming marbled cuts of meat into tender, fall-apart roasts.
 However, this can result in a gravy or sauce topped with a layer of melted fat.
 I often use a large spoon to skim off as much fat as possible, but sometimes it’s easier to transfer all of the cooking liquids to a fat separator and dispose of the fat that way instead.

 And finally, I don’t have these…but I want them.
 Pulling meat with two forks works just fine.
 But don’t these Cave Tools Meat Claws just look FUN?!
 They get great reviews, too.

 In closing, I just wanted to say that I so appreciate y’all’s encouragement and support since my cookbook launched last week.
 The positive messages and comments and emails from so many of you have meant the world to me!
 I hoped and dreamed that Real Food Slow Cooker Suppers would be a practical, useful cookbook to you all, and I wanted its recipes to be tasty.
 And I have been THRILLED to hear that y’all love the cookbook and the recipes so far!
-Also, thank you, thank you, thank you for the positive reviews on Amazon (feel free to join in on the fun if you’d like to share your impressions of/experience with the cookbook!).
+Also, thank you, thank you, thank you for the positive reviews on Amazon.
 Those reviews are so important to the long-term success of the cookbook, and I deeply appreciate everyone who takes the time to leave one. 🙂

 New recipes coming next week!
 Hope y’all have a wonderful weekend…